What causes eye injuries?

 What if the scratch goes deeper than the surface?

-Sharp objects (such as a stick, shard of glass, or metallic item) can actually cut the surface of the eye causing a laceration.
+Sharp objects (such as a stick, shard of glass, or metallic item) can actually cut the surface of the eye causing a full thickness cut (laceration).
 This type of injury places a child at risk for permanent loss of vision.
-Lacerations require urgent examination (usually needing surgery) by an ophthalmologist to prevent complications and maximize vision potential.
+Lacerations require urgent examination by an ophthalmologist and often needs surgery to prevent complications and maximize vision potential.

 Can being struck with a ball or elbow during play cause damage inside the eye?

 Yes.
 Blunt trauma can cause bleeding inside the eye which is called a hyphema.
 The blood in the eye can cause increased pressure, which can result in permanent vision loss.
-This needs to be evaluated urgently and requires multiple eye drops, frequent follow up and rarely surgery.
-Trauma after injury like this that is associated with swelling of the eyelid, red eye, pain, or discharge should be evaluated by an ophthalmologist promptly.
+This needs to be evaluated urgently and requires multiple eye drops, frequent follow up, limitations on activity and in rare cases, surgery.
+Trauma causing swelling of the eyelid, red eye, pain, or discharge, should be evaluated by an ophthalmologist promptly.

 What should happen if a chemical or cleaning solution splashes into a child’s eye?